 Over the years, you learn the joy of giving.

-Pat and O.C.
-Boldt don’t have to speculate about the impact of giving for the long-term.
+Pat and the late O.C.
+Boldt (who passed away last summer), didn’t have to speculate about the impact of giving for the long-term.

 “We know because we’ve experienced it,” Pat said.